 A company studying seismic activity in the North Atlantic Ocean conducted research on behalf of oil companies, using the technique of underwater acoustic imaging.

 “When we made the three-dimensional imaging of the buried area, we saw something that looked like a piece of land of some country.
-We could say it is a fossil of an ancient landscape that is located about two miles below the seabed,” said Dr. Nicky White, geologist from the University of Cambridge.
+We could say it is a fossil of an ancient landscape that is located about two miles below the seabed,” said Dr. Nicky White, a geologist from the University of Cambridge.

-“The evidence we have says that it probably happened within 2.5 million years – a very short timeframe from a geological point of view,” explains the research leader.
+“The evidence we have says that it probably happened within 2.5 million years – a very short timeframe from a geological point of view,” explains the lead researcher.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.